yaymukund/yaymukund.github.io/source/_posts/2014-04-09-creating-a-new-app-using-embercli.markdown

 in the router.
 It also conveniently lets you host your API on a separate server.

-`ember-cli`'s api is still undergoing rapid development, but if I were starting a new Ember.js app, it's a good place to start.
+`ember-cli`'s api is still undergoing rapid development, but I'll be using it for my future Ember projects.

 [ember-cli]: https://github.com/stefanpenner/ember-cli/